How to SOAPnote

 A bunch of people have posted forms, calculators, checklists, and note templates on the site.
-When you fill out a form and click ‘Calculate Result,’ you get output you can paste wherever you need to put it.
+Hopefully you’ll be able to find what you need.
+There are lists of most frequently viewed and most favorited which may be helpful.
+There’s a breakdown of the number and type of form elements for each template and calculator near the bottom of each listing, as well.
+That may help you find (or design) a template which meets your needs.
+When you fill out a form and finally click ‘Calculate Result,’ you get output you can paste wherever you need to put it.
 It’s really as simple as that.
 You don’t need to register with the site to use it this way.
+Although we really want you to log in, there is actually a way to save your work and come back to it even if you haven’t registered.
+But not all of the templates and calculators on the site have this feature.

 For *some* of the forms on the site, you can save your work and come back to it.
 In order to avoid saving private information to this site, you actually save information to your computer as a ‘CSV’ file.
 To save the information after you’ve got something in the output box, click on either ‘Save to CSV’ or ‘Show CSV data’.
 ‘Save to CSV’ will download a file to your computer.
 ‘Show CSV data’ will open a popup with the text of a CSV file that you can copy.